 This solution addressed the Key issue #2.9 for security for service provider connectivity.

-The main functional entities in the figure are defined as following referred to TR23.799 clause 6.12.1:
+The ARPF, AUSF, SEAF in the following figure are defined in clause 15.2.1.2:

 Subscriber Repository Function: This function contains subscriber profiles for authorization, user identities and corresponding long-term credentials for authentication.